Last updated on March 14th, 2025 at 07:13 am

 - Red meat is utilized sparingly, usually to season a dish.

-- Eating sound omega-3 oil-stuffed fish is encouraged, while eggs, dairy, and poultry are eaten in much more modest segments than in the conventional Western eating routine.
+- Eating omega-3 oil-stuffed fish is encouraged, while eggs, dairy, and poultry are consumed in much more modest segments than conventional Western eating.

-- Lifestyle changes that are essential for the eating routine incorporate eating with loved ones, associating over dinners, carefully eating the most loved food varieties, and careful development and exercise.
+- Lifestyle changes essential for the eating routine incorporate eating with loved ones, associating over dinners, carefully eating the most loved food varieties, and careful development and exercise.

 Mediterranean Diet Food List